0x00000FF/pgenetics/README.md

+# PGenetics
+PGenetics is a simple genetic simulation model. it emulates genetic mechanism of ordinary lifeform.

-# pgenetics
+# Lifeform Model
-PGenetics :: Simple Genetic Simulator